cloudposse/github-action-terraform-auto-context/README.md

 - [GitHub Action Auto-release](https://github.com/cloudposse/github-action-auto-release) - Automatically draft release notes for a new release when merges are made into the default branch
 - [GitHub Action Terraform CI](https://github.com/cloudposse/github-action-terraform-ci) - Full suite of Terraform CI actions, along with chatops support
 - [GitHub Action Validate CODEOWNERS](https://github.com/cloudposse/github-action-validate-codeowners) - Validate and lint contents of CODEOWNERS file

+## References

+For additional context, refer to some of these links.

+- [GitHub Action - Checkout](https://github.com/actions/checkout) - Checks out a repository under $GITHUB_WORKSPACE, so a workflow can access it
+- [Create Pull Request](https://github.com/peter-evans/create-pull-request) - Take all unpushed commits and modifications to the code and put it on a new branch with a PR already made

 ## Help